Pontificia Universidad Javeriana

 The university is one of the twelve universities in Colombia having a high-quality institutional accreditation, granted to it for eight years by Resolution 1320, 12 June 2003, of the Ministry of National Education.

 The university has 21 undergraduate programs with high-quality accreditation, and eight programs in advanced stages of the accreditation process.
 In graduate programs, quality is acknowledged through the Qualified Registries.
-The university has 87 graduate programs with Qualified Registries and has presented another 29 to these processes.
-For the QS World University Rankings in 2023, the university was ranked #382 globally, #18 in Latin America, and #3 in Colombia.
+The university has over 87 graduate programs.
+According to the QS World University Rankings in 2023, the university was ranked #382 globally, #18 in Latin America, and #3 in Colombia.

 History

 The College of the Society of Jesus was established in Santafé de Bogotá in 1604 as part of the San Bartolome School and Cloister.
 In 1623, the Audience and the Archbishop recognized the academic degrees conferred by the college.
 The students at that time received their degree, including Pedro Claver.
 That is the origin of what was known as the University and Academy of Saint Francis Xavier.
 In 1767, the Jesuits were expelled from the Spanish colonies, which closed the first stage of Universidad Javeriana's history.

 Then 163 years after the university closed, an act of restoration was signed.
-In 1937 the School of Economics and Legal Sciences was founded, with the others following.
-In 1970, after multiple petitions from the community of Cali, the university started a program in that city.
+In 1937, the School of Economics and Legal Sciences was founded, with the others following.
+In 1970, after multiple petitions from the community of Pance, Cali, the university started a program in that city.
 The Universidad Javeriana in Cali took the name of "Cali Branch", offering degrees in business, engineering, and psychology.